Prohelion/prohelion.github.io/_documentation/Battery_Management_System/User_Manual/HV_Sense.md

 # HV Sense

 The HV Sense connector allows the BMU to measure the total pack voltage (pack side of the contactors), total DC bus voltage (vehicle side of the contactors), and total pack current flow.
-This information is used to control precharge and pack safety, and to calculate pack Ah usage and SOC.
+This information is used to control precharge and pack safety, and to calculate pack Amp-Hours (Ah) usage and SOC.

 The HV Sense connector and associated electronics are isolated from the remainder of the BMU.
 Take care when routing wiring around this connector to maintain good isolation between it and the rest of the vehicle system.